EPIC to Offer Training in Mutt-i-grees® Curriculum

 Off the Wall

 Thanks to everyone who helped make the first annual “Off the Wall” art auction a great success!
-We are still tallying the numbers but there’s no doubt the event was a success and we couldn’t have done it without all of our partners!
+Because of your help, we were able to raise almost $6,000 to help support EPIC’s prevention efforts in Cape Girardeau County.
+There is no doubt this inaugural event was a success and we couldn’t have done it without all of our partners!
 Thanks to all of the artists who donated work, all of our event sponsors, all of our dedicated volunteers, the Arts Council of Southeast Missouri for all of their help planning and promoting the event and all of the rest of you who helped make this a success!
 We appreciate your support!

 EPIC Pals relies on the human animal bond to create caring and confident kids.
 The program takes place twice a week at which time, the young people in the program work through a lesson in the Mutt-i-grees® Curriculum followed by a hands on dog training session.
 During the training session, program participants work under the direction of an accomplished dog trainer to help teach dogs from local shelters basic obedience skills.
 Class sizes are small and dogs in the program are carefully selected by workers at local shelters.
 EPIC has been successful in placing dogs who are going through the EPIC Pals program in volunteer foster homes.
 Fosters play a critical part in this program by providing a home for the dogs while they are going through the program and also by helping to reinforce the training lessons the young people and the dogs work on in class.
 EPIC Pals is currently being offered to select groups on a referral only basis although we hope to make the program available to others soon.
 If you are interested in fostering an EPIC Pals dog in the future or if you are interested in adopting one of the dogs who have gone through the program, please contact us.
 Additionally, monetary donations and/or donations of leashes, collars, bowls or crates are always appreciated.
 Contact us at 573-587-1921 or email@example.com for more information.